 If you are interested in the arts and sciences, you may choose from the various Bachelor of Arts and Bachelor of Science programs which we offer.
-Students may choose to do a major or a General Studies degree.
-You must declare your major or General Studies degree at the Registrar's Office before you register for your sixth unit of course work.
+Students may choose to do a major or a general studies degree.
+You must declare your major or general studies degree at the Registrar's Office before you register for your sixth unit of coursework.
 But you may change your program at any time, with the approval of the appropriate department.
-(Refer to the sections on page 29 regarding "Declaring a Major" or "Declaring a General Studies Program" for specific procedures.)
+(Refer to the sections on page 30 regarding "Declaring a Major" or "Declaring a General Studies Program" for specific procedures.)

-The Academic Advisor to the Deans is available for general advising in the arts and science programs.
+The Student Academic Advisor available for general advising in the arts and science programs.
 Furthermore, each arts and science department has faculty who can provide advice on the specific major and minor requirements within their department.
 It is the responsibility of the student to ensure that they have a clear understanding of all the requirements in their program of study.

 In general, the certificate, diploma and degree programs in the Faculty of Professional Studies and Faculty of Education are more specific with regard to their course requirements.
 Each professional department has faculty who can advise students with the specific requirements of their programs and students should seek advice for their program of study to ensure that they have a complete understanding of those requirements.
-Enrollment for many professional programs is limited, so it is essential that you carefully read the admission requirements in Section 2.
+Enrollment for several professional programs is limited, so it is essential that you carefully read the admission requirements in Section 2.